-Additionally, the District reports following fund types:
+Additionally, the District reports the following fund types:

-- The Self Insurance Fund (an internal service fund) which accounts for employee benefits provided to other funds of the District on a cost-reimbursement basis. - The custodial fund (a fiduciary fund) accounts for resources held by the District as a custodian for individuals, organizations, and other governments.
-In 2021, the District adopted Government Accounting Standards Board Statement No. 84, Fiduciary Activities.
-The new standard establishes standards of accounting and financial reporting for fiduciary activities, including custodial activities.
+- The Self Insurance Fund (an internal service fund) which accounts for employee benefits provided to other funds of the District on a cost-reimbursement basis. - The Custodial Fund (a fiduciary fund) accounts for resources held by the District as a custodian for individuals, organizations, and other governments.
 Custodial funds are accounted for using the economic resources measurement focus and the accrual basis of accounting.
 The District's custodial fund includes resources held for the Northern Utah Academy for Math, Engineering and Science (NUAMES).
-The impact of adopting this standard is a restatement of beginning net position in the custodial fund of \$3,668,856.